david-a-siegel/MPRAudit/README.md

 ```
 python MPRAudit.py -infile /path/to/ExampleData1.csv -paired True
 ```
-and the output is roughly (results vary due to randomization):
+and the output is roughly (results vary due to randomization; use -numtrials for more precise values):
 ```
 b2_mean: 0.83
 b2_std: 0.07